 Aim of module: Within this seminar students get the possibility to deeply deal with relevant topics in financial systems and development finance.
 The seminar is scheduled as a block seminar.
 We will discuss several topics.
 Students have to write a seminar thesis on a specific topic in advance.
 In addition they have to make a presentation on one of the topics in class and to actively participate in the discussion.
 Learning outcomes: Students will be capable of independent academic work.
 The writing of a seminar thesis is excellent training for the master thesis.
 During the seminar students practice their presentation and discussion skills.
 Prerequisites: Formal: Module FIN 5XX Recommended: Further prerequisites will be announced by the chair before the start of the respective seminar during the topics presentation.
-Obligatory registration: yes Further Information on the registration: Eva.Terberger@kfw.de Courses Hours per week Self-study ECTS Seminar 2 10 6 ECTS in total 6 Seminar thesis: 2/3, Form of assessment Presentation and Discussion: 1/3 Lecturer/Person in charge Prof. Terberger Duration of module 1 semester FSS 2014 Offering German or English Language LG 5 Program-specific educational goals Range of application Mannheim Master in Management, M.Sc.
-Business Education, Diploma Bus.
+Further Information on the registration: Obligatory registration: yes Eva.Terberger@kfw.de Courses Hours per week Self-study Seminar 2 10 ECTS in total

+Form of assessment Seminar thesis: 2/3,

+Presentation and Discussion: 1/3

+Lecturer/Person in charge Prof. Terberger

+Duration of module 1 semester

+Offering FSS 2014

+Language German or English

+Program-specific educational goals LG 5

+Range of application Mannheim Master in Management, M.Sc.
+Business

+Education, Diploma Bus.
 Adm.